 Unlike the other men of Raven 23, Nick Slatten’s defense is not self-defense.
 Nick’s defense is he is not the actual killer of the driver of the white Kia.

 Nick’s case is different because, backed into a corner of its own incompetence, the government lost the chance to try Nick for the lesser (but still unjustified) manslaughter charges brought against his teammates—charges that were based on the theory that anyone who fired during the firefight committed the crime of aiding and abetting the admitted wrongdoer/government cooperator who shot into the crowd without identifying threats.
 However, the government ultimately could not prosecute Nick under its long-held theory of the case because, many years earlier, a prior trial team had dropped Nick from the case after acknowledging that the evidence against Nick for those lesser charges was “weak.”
-The applicable statute of limitations ran while Nick was out of the case, but a new trial team formed under Obama’s administration sought to put Nick back in the manslaughter case.
+The applicable statute of limitations ran while Nick was out of the case, but a new trial team sought to put Nick back in the manslaughter case after he refused to help the government wrongly convict his teammates.
 The trial judge ruled that the government could prosecute Nick even though the statute of limitations had expired, but Nick secured a last-minute, emergency ruling by a higher court requiring his dismissal from the case.
 Rather than accept defeat, with no change in the evidence, just a month prior to the June 2014 trial, the government vindictively charged Nick with first-degree premeditated murder, the only charge that does not carry a statute of limitations.
 Regarding the government’s behavior, the esteemed non-profit, non-partisan National Association of Criminal Defense Lawyers has stated, “A more textbook case of vindictive prosecution can scarcely be imagined.”